 Learning and Teaching

-During the middle years, students will study a core of subjects that include English, Science, Mathematics, Humanities, the Arts (Drama, Visual Arts and Music), Health and Physical Education, Chinese/French, and Digital and Design Technologies.
+During Years 6-9, students will study a core of subjects that include English, Science, Mathematics, Humanities, the Arts (Drama, Visual Arts and Music), Health and Physical Education, Chinese/French, and Digital and Design Technologies.

 Further to the core subjects, Middle School students undertake an exciting array of electives that have real-life application.
 These include business start-ups, philosophy (ways of thinking and knowing) and community service learning projects.